New Vocations Racehorse Adoption Program

 Average Number of Thoroughbreds: 320

-A pioneer in racehorse aftercare, New Vocations leads the nation in retired racehorse adoptions, having provided new careers and homes for more than 7,000 Thoroughbreds and Standardbreds since its inception in 1992.
-New Vocations was the first charity to focus solely on adoption rather than retirement as the optimal solution for the large number of racehorses leaving the track each year.
+An aftercare pioneer, New Vocations is the nation’s oldest and largest racehorse adoption program, having provided new careers and homes for more than 8,500 Thoroughbreds and Standardbreds since its inception in 1992.
+New Vocations was the first charity to focus solely on adoption, rather than retirement, as the optimal solution for the large number of racehorses that leave the racetrack each year.

-New Vocations works directly with owners and trainers within the racing industry who need a reliable aftercare option.
-More than half of the horses entering the program have an injury, ranging from minor soreness to fractures in need of repair.
-Rehabilitation has become a cornerstone of the program, which focuses on retraining and re-homing retired racehorses.
-New Vocations has an average of 150 horses in its program at any given time.
-These horses are in various stages of rehabilitation and retraining, and are spread among eight locations in Kentucky, Louisiana, Ohio, Pennsylvania, and New York.
-The program serves more than 500 horses each year.
+New Vocations works directly with racing industry horse owners and trainers who are seeking a reliable aftercare option.
+Three-quarters of the horses entering the program have an injury, ranging from minor soreness to fractures in need of repair, and rehabilitation has become one of the cornerstone services of New Vocations.
+An average of 150 horses are under New Vocations’ care at any given time.
+These horses are in various stages of rehabilitation and retraining at the nonprofit’s nine facilities in Kentucky, Louisiana, Ohio, Pennsylvania, Florida, and New York.
+In 2022, New Vocations served more than 550 horses.

-Potential adopters undergo a thorough application process, with nearly 1,000 individuals screened annually.
-All horses are adopted with a signed contract stating the horse cannot return to a racing career or be sold at a public auction.
-New Vocations monitors each horse closely during the first year in its new home; the program offers a lifetime return policy to ensure the horse always has a safe place if needed.
+Potential adopters undergo a thorough application and screening process to help ensure horses end up in appropriate homes; more than 1,300 applications were processed in 2022.
+Adopters must sign a contract stating the horse cannot return to racing or be sold at a public auction.
+New Vocations monitors each horse closely during the first year in a new home and offers a lifetime return policy to ensure the horse always has a safe place if needed.

 “The homes are out there,” program director Anna Ford said.
 “New Vocations is totally dependent on donations to fulfill its mission.
 The more funding we raise, the more horses we can rehabilitate, retrain, and re-home.
 We are deeply grateful to all who have joined our effort to provide these horses with a quality life and career after racing.”